isi-vista/face-completion/README.md

 ## Citation

-Please cite our paper with the following bibtex if you use our face renderer:
+Please cite our paper with the following bibtex if you use our face inpainter:

 ``` latex
 @inproceedings{mathai2019doesgenerative,